ukm5/BardvjaRecommendationSystem/README.md

 `pip install --user --requirement requirements.txt`

+To deactivate the environment and return to your primary environment

+`conda deactivate bardvja`

+To remove the virtual environment

+`conda env remove --name bardvja`

 #### Settling the paths and inputs

 Navigate to the folder containing Bardvja and make the following changes in `global_params.py`.
 Provide the path to the directory on your local machine containing PDF files.
 Ensure the path is provided and not empty.